Colabe-dev/supernova-ai-builder/docs/CICD_GUIDE.md

 ### Automatic Migrations (Default)

-The `migrate-hook.yaml` template creates a Helm Job that runs on every deploy:
+The `migrate-hook.yaml` template creates a Helm Job that runs on every deploy with optional exponential retry:

 ```yaml
 migrations: